1. Purpose of Policy

 4.6.3 University policy will be shaped by legislation, external standards and codes of practice and will contain clear references to any external requirements or standards, which must be read in conjunction with the policy.

-4.6.4 The Approval Authorities for University policy (Council, Academic Board and the Vice-Chancellor and President) will develop systems to ensure that Responsible Officers perform duties associated with the implementation, monitoring and review of policies, as set out in the Policy Framework – Governing Policy and associated procedures.
+4.6.4 The Approval Authorities for University policy (Council, Academic Board and the Vice-Chancellor and President) will develop systems to ensure that Responsible Executive Members perform duties associated with the implementation, monitoring and review of policies, as set out in the Policy Framework – Governing Policy and associated procedures.

 4.7 University Plans and other key documents